orenbenkiki/dynamake/README.rst

 For example, inside each step, you can do the following:

-* Invoke :py:func:`dynamake.make.require` to ensure the specified path exists and is and up-to-date.
+* Invoke :py:func:`dynamake.require` to ensure the specified path exists and is and up-to-date.
 Building of required input files is done asynchronously (concurrently).

-* Invoke ``await`` of :py:func:`dynamake.make.sync` to ensure all required input files specified so far have completed to build.
+* Invoke ``await`` of :py:func:`dynamake.sync` to ensure all required input files specified so far have completed to build.

-* Invoke ``await`` of :py:func:`dynamake.make.shell` or
+* Invoke ``await`` of :py:func:`dynamake.shell` or :py:func:`dynamake.spawn` to
-  :py:func:`dynamake.make.spawn` to trigger the execution of a shell command or an arbitrary external program.
+  trigger the execution of a shell command or an arbitrary external program.
   This will automatically ``sync`` first to ensure all required input files have completed to build.

 .. note::